oreju/docchainapprove/README.md

 # DocChainApprove

 ## Introduction
-DocChainApprove is a blockchain-based document approval system that leverages smart contracts for secure and verifiable document handling processes.
+DocChainApprove is a blockchain-based document approval system that leverages smart contracts and InterPlanetary File System for secure and verifiable document handling processes.

 ## Features
 - Blockchain integration for immutable document approval.